Kernel-Based Emulator for the 3D Matter Power Spectrum from CLASS: Model

 where $A_{\tm{bary}}$ is a flexible nuisance parameter and we allow it to vary over the range $A_{\tm{bary}}\in[0.0,2.0]$.
 The quantity $x=\tm{log}_{10}(k\;[\tm{Mpc}^{-1}])$, and $A_{z}$, $B_{z}$, $C_{z}$, $D_{z}$ and $E_{z}$ depend on the redshift and other constants.
 See \cite{2015MNRAS.450.1212H} for details and functional forms.
 Note that setting $A_{\tm{bary}}=0$ implies no baryon feedback.
 Moreover, since we have a functional form for the baryon feedback model, which is not expensive to compute, we will apply it as a bolt-on function on top of the emulated non-linear 3D matter power spectrum.

 Next, we consider the non-linear 3D matter power spectrum without baryon feedback.
 It can be decomposed into three components as follows:

-where $D(z)$ is the growth factor, $q(k,z)$ is a 2D function (in terms of $k$ and $z$) representing the non-linear contribution to the power spectrum and $P_{\tm{lin}}(k,z_{0})$ is the linear matter power spectrum at fixed redshift $z_{0}$.
+where $D(z)$ is the linear growth factor (assumed scale-independent), and $P_{\tm{lin}}(k,z_{0})$ is a scale-independent reference linear matter power spectrum at fixed redshift $z_{0}$.
+The quantity $q(k,z)$ not only encapsulates the non-linear contributions, but also any scale-dependence in the linear growth factor, for instance due to massive neutrinos or modified gravity.
 See Figures \ref{fig:3d_pk_and_q} and \ref{fig:gf_pk_lin} for an illustration of the decomposition of the 3D matter power spectrum at fixed cosmological parameters.
 Emulating the three different components separately has the advantage of calculating the linear matter power spectrum at the reference redshift for any given input cosmology.

 Following current weak lensing analysis, we define some bounds on the redshifts, $z$ and wavenumbers, $k$.
 For example, the maximum redshift in the tomographic weak lensing analysis performed by \cite{2017MNRAS.471.4412K} is $\sim 5$ and the maximum wavenumber is set to 50.
 With these numbers in mind, we choose $z\in[0.0, 5]$ and $k\in[5\times 10^{-4}, 50]$.
 We will elaborate more on these settings in the sections which follow.
 On the other hand, for the cosmological parameters, we assume the following range to generate the training set: